Trump accuses Google of hiding 'fair media' coverage of him

 “They have it RIGGED, for me & others,” he said, blaming Google, part of Alphabet Inc, for what he said was dangerous action that promoted mainstream media outlets such as CNN and suppressed conservative political voices.

 “This is a very serious situation-will be addressed!”
-Trump added, without offering any details.
+Trump added.
+He did not offer any details.

 Representatives for the White House did not immediately respond to a request for comment.

 Google also could not be immediately reached.
+Shares of Google’s parent company Alphabet fell 0.6 percent to $1,248.28.

+While the exact science behind Google searches on the internet is kept secret, its basic principles are widely known.
+Search results on Google are generated by a variety of factors measured by the company’s algorithms.

+They include determining a site’s relevance by counting the number of links to the page.
+Other factors such as personal browsing history and how certain keywords appear on the page also affect how pages are ranked.
+Popular news sites such as CNN.com and NYTimes.com, which many readers link to, can appear higher in searches based on such factors.

 Trump has long criticized news media coverage of him, frequently using the term fake news to describe critical reports.
 He has made social media, particularly Twitter, an integral part of his presidency.
 He has previously accused social media companies, which include Twitter and Facebook, of censorship.